WRusman/ArduinoProjects/libraries/AutoConnect/mkdocs/achandling.md

 ### <i class="far fa-check-square"></i> Check data against on submission

 By giving a [pattern](apielements.md#pattern) to [AutoConnectInput](apielements.md#autoconnectinput), you can find errors in data styles while typing in custom Web pages.
-The pattern is specified by [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).[^2] If the value during input of AutoConnectInput does not match the regular expression specified in the pattern, its background color changes to pink.
+The pattern is specified with [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).[^2] If the value during input of AutoConnectInput does not match the regular expression specified in the pattern, its background color changes to pink.
 The following example shows the behavior when checking the IP address in the AutoConnectInput field.

 [^2]:Regular expression specification as a pattern of AutoConnectInput is [JavaScript compliant](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).